Wastewater Service

 3. Call a licensed plumber and get professional help on the way.

-The Collections Department has a special camera to televise sewer lines.
-This helps them in their daily collection and sewer operations and is also available, at a charge, to help residents diagnose sewer problems.
+The Wastewater Department has a special camera to televise sewer lines.
+This helps them in their daily operations and is also available to help residents diagnose sewer problems.
 If you have a blockage or backup, we recommend that you contact us first.
 If you have a sanitary sewer problem and your plumber indicates that the blockage lies under a street, please contact our office before your plumber takes any action.

 You can reach us anytime by calling us at 682-831-4600.